 Different kinds of French doors need different amounts of upkeep.
 Wooden French doors may need to be stained or painted regularly to protect them from water and rot.
 They should also be checked periodically for signs of damage.

-French doors made of uPVC or fibreglass are usually very low maintenance.
-To keep them looking great, they only need to be cleaned with light soap and water.
+French doors made of uPVC or fibreglass are usually very low-maintenance.
+They only need to be cleaned with light soap and water to keep them looking great.

 All types of French doors need to have their hinges and locks oiled regularly to ensure they work smoothly and last as long as possible.